EdwinLamarWalker/azure-tasks-wireshark/README.md

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/953916f7-9f60-4889-9a7b-9200a962dfd9)
 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/8f17253a-f665-42fc-9168-752dbb0749c5)

  Once you get wireshark installed search powershell and open the two together, organize to fit screen.
 They both should look blank when opened.
-Then to connect to our vm we press ethernet and then press the blue wireshark symbol on the top left, it will then start to show traffic because we are running our virtual machine.
+Then to connect to our vm we press ethernet and then press the blue wireshark symbol on the top left, it will then start to show traffic because we are running our virtual machine as we areobserving wireshark traffic.

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/5deb22d5-1a89-462d-8c3b-12a2aa9689ce)

 The first thing we do is filter for icmp traffic since there isnt any and we havent entered anything inside of the powershell command line it should be blank.
 From here you want to go back and Jot down both of your vm1 and vm2 private ip addresses which in my case is 10.0.0.5 and 10.0.0.4.
-This will be important because we will use the private ip addresses to send traffic.
+This will be important because we will use the private ip addresses to send traffic from one another.

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/17f03ab3-b874-4b22-997f-72a09370b12a)